icopy-site/awesome-cn/docs/awesome/awesome-supabase.md

 <div class="github-widget" data-repo="lyqht/awesome-supabase"></div>
 ## Awesome Supabase [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-[Supabase](https://supabase.com/) is an awesome open source alternative to Firebase, where it provides you with a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.
+[Supabase](https://supabase.com/) is an awesome open source alternative to Firebase, where it provides you with a PostgreSQL database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.

 This list tries to cover what is awesome about the product and its community! 👁⚡️👁